AI B2B Project management concept connecting execution to business outcomes

 The Member capacity breakdown table was created to view each member’s critical data points at once.
 Visualising all of these as charts would have created noise, not clarity.

 This project explored whether project tracking could move beyond execution metrics to reveal if work is actually driving outcomes.
-Designing the Portfolio Alignment Pulse required thinking through product logic, signal interpretation, and portfolio-level decision support.
-It also surfaced why this problem remains difficult to solve: outcomes are influenced by multiple teams, shifting priorities, and complex dependencies.
+I designed the north star metric - Portfolio Alignment Pulse for portfolio-level decision support.
+This project also surfaced why this problem remains difficult to solve: outcomes are influenced by multiple teams, shifting priorities, and complex dependencies.
 Rather than perfect measurement, the concept relies on directional support that help teams detect alignment trends across projects.

 Anuja Kulkarni